-Permitted development in Purbeck
+Residential and Commercial Permitted Development in Purbeck

-Guidelines on permitted development for householders.
+Guidelines on permitted development.

 There are certain types of development and minor works that can be carried out without the need to apply for planning permission.
 This is known as permitted development and is applicable to residential houses and bungalows only, although what is permitted will vary depending upon whether the property is detached, semi-detached or terraced.

-However, there are a large number of properties in Purbeck that have had their permitted development rights removed by a Condition on a planning permission.
-In these circumstances, a planning application will need to be submitted, but if the proposal is permitted development under the General Permitted Development Order, an application fee in not required.
+NOTE.
 Permitted development rights do not apply to flats, maisonettes, mobile homes or residential caravans.

 If your property is a listed building you will require listed building consent before carrying out any type of work, internally or externally, even if your proposals are considered to be permitted development for the purposes of planning permission.

-Conservation areas and the Area of Outstanding Natural Beauty
+Conservation Areas and the Area of Outstanding Natural Beauty

 There may be greater restrictions on what is permitted development if you live within a Conservation Area or an Area of Outstanding Natural Beauty.

-Solar panels and Permitted Development
+Solar Panels and Permitted Development

 More information can be found on the Solar Panels and Permitted Development page.